gautam-divyanshu/talawa-docs/docs/talawa-api-docs/interfaces/models_ActionItem.InterfaceActionItem.md

 [models/ActionItem](../modules/models_ActionItem.md).InterfaceActionItem

-This is an interface that represents a database(MongoDB) document for ActionItem [test change].
+This is an interface that represents a database(MongoDB) document for ActionItem [test check].

 ## Table of contents